papir805/papir805/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [ETL Craigslist Web Scraper](https://github.com/papir805/craigslist_web_scraper)
+- 🔭 I’m currently working on a question answering service for video game walkthroughs that utilizes the Langchain library in Python and large language models (LLMs).
 - 🧠 I'm currently learning Data Engineering through [#de-zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).
     - Skills:
         - docker 🐳
-        - Google Cloud Platform(GCP) ☁️
+        - Google Cloud Platform (GCP) ☁️
         - Google BigQuery
         - PostgreSQL
-- 🌱 I’m currently learning how to tailor an ETL pipeline in such a way as to provide the data I need on my competition as a math tutor.
-I want to understand the market better.

 - ❓ Ask me about anything related to math!
 I'm comfortable with anything from basic Algebra, all the way to Calculus and Statistics.